Ireland launches commercial EV fleet trial nationwide

-Today, Paua, a newcomer to the e-mobility space announced in 2020, published a milestone.
-The roaming business says it has now signed up companies amounting to access to 10,000 charge points across the UK.
-Their clients include leading providers such as Osprey, Fastned, Ionity, Connected Kerb, Char.gy, and Mer.
+Paua, a newcomer to the e-mobility space founded in 2020, says it has reached a milestone with its roaming network now allowing access to 10,000 charge points across the UK.
+Their partners include leading providers such as Osprey, Fastned, Ionity, Connected Kerb, Char.gy, and Mer.

 BP acquires Amply Power in the US